Student Code of Conduct

 - Student has a cumulative GPA of 3.0 or above

-- Student has a completion rate of 67% or higher.
+- Student has a completion rate of 67% or higher or has advanced to doctoral candidacy.
 Completion rate is calculated as the number of earned credits divided by the number of attempted credits.

 - Student has not exceeded the Maximum Time Limit for their degree program.
 The Maximum Time Limit is defined as 1.5 times the number of credits required to complete the program.